-7 What are special categories of personal data?
+What are special categories of personal

-Special categories of personal data have additional legal responsibilities, which you should discuss with the board of governors, and they include:
+Special categories of personal data have additional legal responsibilities, which you should discuss with the board of management, and they include:

 - race;

 - ethnic origin;

 - politics;

 - religion;

 - trade union membership;

-- genetics;
+- aenetics:

 - biometrics (where used for ID purposes);

 - health;

 - sex life; or

 - sexual orientation.

-8 Why do we collect data?
+Why do we collect data?
 Are we entitled to collect data?